Support for difficult life events

 In Finland, it is a crime to hit or punish the child with violence.
 Violence scares the child and hinders their development.
 If a parent uses violence against a child or young person, the child or young person can ask for help from a school nurse, a family counselling centre or a Finnish Red Cross Youth Centre.

-The Western Uusimaa Wellbeing Services County (LUVN) also provides mental health services to young people (13 and older).
-Don’t hesitate to contact us or visit the service centre at Iso Omena.
-We can assess your need for services and provide advice without an appointment.
+The Western Uusimaa Wellbeing Services County (LUVN) provides mental health and substance abuse services for young people aged 13 and older.
+You can call us or visit us at the Kivenlahti health centre without an appointment.
+We will assess your need for services and provide guidance.

 Parishes in Espoo arrange walk-in therapy for 16–29-year-olds.
+You can just drop by without an appointment or book an appointment in advance.
 The service is provided in simple Finnish and English.

 You can talk about the following topics at the walk-in therapy: